AcheronEiden/MicrocontrollerProgramming/README.md

 ---------------------------------------------------------------

-The chosen project is ANIMATION of LCD display (precisely the 1.4 inch SPI 128x128 GREEN TAB LCD display) with different animations based on a button press and INTERRUPTS & TIMERS.
+The chosen project is ANIMATION of LCD display (precisely the **1.4 inch SPI 128x128 GREEN TAB LCD display**) with different animations based on a button press and INTERRUPTS & TIMERS.

 The project isn't done!

 ---------------------------------------------------------------

  - In the **src folder**, you will find the external libraries & main code used
- - **platformio.ini** is the initiation file where it is stated that the used microcontroller is an atmega328P, the clock frequency is 1000000UL and where the AVRDUDE is located
+ - **platformio.ini** is the initiation file where it is stated that the used microcontroller is an **atmega328P**, the **clock frequency is 1000000UL** and where the AVRDUDE is located